3 Reasons Why I Hate Your Favorite Sales Guru

 If you scroll down the sales page for The Badass B2B Growth Guide, you’ll see a curriculum outline:

-This sales page is powered by Teachable and each of the “Start” buttons indicates a lecture.
+Each of the “Start” buttons indicates a lecture.
 A lecture can be any mix of content: video, text, PDF, downloadables, even upsells to other courses.

 For a typical full-time college student, a semester of four 3-credit classes is somewhere around 96 lectures.